 - a.
 Physical harm or threat of physical harm to any person.
 This harmful behavior policy may not apply in those instances where it is found that a student is acting in self-defense. - b.
 Harassment: Defined as behavior (including written or electronic communication) that could cause severe emotional distress, intimidation or coercion to another person, or could place another person in the victim's position in fear of bodily injury or death. - c.
+Bullying: Defined as behavior (including written, visual, electronic or oral means) that is intentional and repeated, or meant to be done in humor or in jest, that results in the intimidation, injury, or distress of another individual physically, mentally, or socially.
+Bullying, however, is not speech or conduct otherwise protected by the 1st Amendment of the United States Constitution and any other applicable law. - d.
 Verbal or written abuse, threats, intimidation, coercion and/or other conduct that endangers the health, safety or well-being of others.
-This definition, however, shall not be interpreted to abridge the right of any member of the University community to freedom of expression protected by the First Amendment of the United States Constitution and any other applicable law. - d.
-Failure to respect the privacy of other individuals. - Retaliation against or harassment of complainant(s) or other person(s) alleging misconduct.
+This definition, however, shall not be interpreted to abridge the right of any member of the University community to freedom of expression protected by the First Amendment of the United States Constitution and any other applicable law. - e.
+Failure to respect the privacy of other individuals.

+Retaliation against or harassment of complainant(s) or other person(s) alleging misconduct.